basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 I approached the project with a few hard requirements:

 - **Single trust boundary:** Only the model provider (OpenAI) sees code context; audio and automation stay local, and I avoid any additional third‑party relays.
-- **Resilient sessions:** I want to lock my phone, board a plane, and resume where I left off.
+- **Resilient sessions:** Connections should survive sleep and spotty networks.
 - **Voice-friendly:** Dictation should be accurate enough that I can trust it.
 - **Reproducible config:** The entire stack must live in my [dotfiles]({{< ref "/post/dotfiles" >}}) and [NixOS configuration](https://github.com/basnijholt/dotfiles/tree/main/configs/nixos).